Heatwave

 What is the risk of a heatwave to Lincolnshire?

 A heatwave is an extended period of hot weather.
 In the UK the heatwave threshold is met when a location records a period of at least three days in a row with daily maximum temperatures meeting or exceeding the heatwave temperature threshold.
 The threshold varies by UK county from 25 to 28 degrees.
+In Lincolnshire the threshold is 27 degrees.

 You can download the information used on this page via a bite-size risk information document.